avatharbe/bbPoints/README.md

 #### Extension integrations
 All integrations are optional soft dependencies — Ultimate Points works without any of them.
-- [bbAccounts](https://github.com/avatharbe/bbAccounts) (avathar/bbaccounts ≥ 1.3.2-alpha) — double-entry ledger storage.
+- [bbAccounts](https://github.com/avatharbe/bbAccounts) (avathar/bbaccounts) — double-entry ledger storage.
 When installed and mapped via the new ACP page, every point movement is also posted as an immutable journal entry; admins get full audit + reporting via the bbAccounts trial balance and reports.
-See [contrib/specs/2026-05-10-bbaccounts-integration.md](contrib/specs/2026-05-10-bbaccounts-integration.md) and tracking issue [#1](https://github.com/avatharbe/UltimatePoints/issues/1).

 #### Languages
 English